How Do I? Tompkins A-Z

 How to use the self-test

 • Collect your sample by following the instructions exactly.
-Most self-tests take nasal samples, which require you swab the inside of your nose for fifteen seconds.
+Most self-tests take nasal samples, which require you to swab the inside of your nose for fifteen (15) seconds for each nostril.

-• Once collected, use the sample as described in the instructions to complete the self-test.
+• Once collected, use the sample exactly as described in the instructions to complete the self-test.

 If your self-test result is positive